tinestaric/tinestaric.github.io/source/_posts/2024-02-26-reference-parameters-var-matters.md

 ![Change List Reference - Count - No var](/images/ref-param-list-change-reference-no-var-count.png)

-**It’s one.** Before we explain again what’s happening, let’s take a look at the same example, if the list parameter is marked with var:
+**It’s one.** Before we explain again what’s happening, let’s take a look at the same example if the list parameter is marked with var:

 ![Change List Reference - var](/images/ref-param-list-change-reference-var.png)